Methods of free probability: 16d. Spectral measures

 \item In the amenable case, where $A_1=R$ and when the subfactor is ``amenable'', the index of $A_0\subset A_1$ is given by $N=||\Gamma||^2$. \end{enumerate} \end{proposition}

 \begin{proof} This is something standard, the idea being as follows:

-(1) The statement here, which explains among others the relation between the principal graph $\Gamma$, and the other subfactor invariants, from Definition 16.24, comes from the definition of the principal graph, as a Bratelli diagram, with the reflections removed.
+(1) The statement here, which explains among others the relation between the principal graph $\Gamma$, and the other subfactor invariants, from Definition 16.36, comes from the definition of the principal graph, as a Bratelli diagram, with the reflections removed.

 (2) This is actually a quite subtle statement, but for our purposes here, we can take the equality $N=||\Gamma||^2$, which reminds the Kesten amenability condition for discrete groups, as a definition for the amenability of the subfactor.
-With the remark that for the Popa diagonal subfactors what we have here is precisely the Kesten amenability condition for the underlying discrete group $G$, and that, more generally, for the arbitrary generalized Popa or Wassermann subfactors, what we have here is precisely the Kesten type amenability condition for the underlying discrete quantum group $G$. \end{proof}

-Regarding now the Poincar\'e series, following \cite{bbi} and related papers, it is convenient to stay, at least for the beginning, at a rather elementary level, and associate such series to any rooted bipartite graph.
-We have the following definition, which is something straightforward, inspired by Definition 16.24 and Proposition 16.25: